National Lacy Dog Association Projects and Partnerships

 Texas Dog Hunters Association

 The TDHA is a 501(c)(3) non-profit organization working to promote and preserve all forms of dog hunting.
-A true grassroots association, the TDHA represents and supports all types of hunting with dogs.
+A grassroots association, the TDHA represents and supports all types of hunting with dogs.
 Members participate in waterfowl, upland bird, feral hog, raccoon and squirrel hunting as well as tracking wounded game.
-A time-honored Texas tradition, hunting dogs make important ecological and economic contributions to the Lone Star State.
-We encourage all NLDA members and Lacy owners to join the TDHA today!

 The NLDA was honored to sponsor the Largest Boar bonus at the 2009 TDHA Hunt for the Hungry.
 The largest charity hunt in the U.S., teams of hunters and their hog dogs donated over 28,000 pounds of pork to needy families through this contest.